Kesha: 2019–2022: High Road

 In February 2019, Kesha hosted a 4-day-long cruise called Kesha's Weird and Wonderful Rainbow Ride.
-Sailing on the Norwegian Pearl, the cruise set off in Tampa, Florida and ended in Nassau, Bahamas.
+Sailing on the Norwegian Pearl, the cruise set off in Tampa, Florida, and ended in Nassau, Bahamas.
 Special guests included Wrabel, Jonathan Van Ness, Betty Who, Detox, and Superfruit, among others.
 On June 2, Kesha released a digital single titled "Rich, White, Straight Men".
 On July 25, Kesha released the promo single "Best Day" for the film The Angry Birds Movie 2.
-On November 7, Kesha officially announced her own cosmetics line in partnership with indie makeup brand Hipdot, Kesha Rose Beauty, which was released December 6.
+On November 7, Kesha officially announced her own cosmetics line in partnership with indie makeup brand Hipdot, Kesha Rose Beauty, which was released December 3.
 The line features an eyeshadow palette with each color named after her songs, two double-ended waterproof eyeliners, a red lipstick, and a lipgloss.

 High Road, Kesha's fourth studio album, was released January 31, 2020.
 The album performed moderately commercially and received positive reviews.
 Originally slated for December 2019, Kesha released a trailer on October 21, 2019, to confirm the album's title as High Road.
 Prior to its release, the album saw the release of four singles: "Raising Hell" featuring Big Freedia, "My Own Dance", "Resentment" featuring Brian Wilson, Sturgill Simpson and Wrabel, and "Tonight".
+She was to embark on her fifth headlining tour, the High Road Tour in 2020, but it was ultimately cancelled due to the coronavirus pandemic.

 In February 2020, Kesha's 2010 promotional single "Cannibal" gained viral status following a dance trend using it on the video sharing platform TikTok.
 Following this, the song became a top 40 single in Canada and a new lyric video for the song was released.
 While self-isolating in her home due to the coronavirus pandemic, Kesha created a song titled "Home Alone".
 On April 18, 2020, she performed at the One World: Together at Home benefit event.